josefadamcik/josefadamcik.cz/_posts/2022-05-09-starforged-valentin-campaing-start.md

 ---

-Finally,  we can see this big station shaped as a slowly rotating cylindrical platforms.
+Finally, we can see this big station build from many slowly rotating cylindrical platforms.
 Huge, orbital greenhouses shimmer in the light of the nearby star.

 <aside>
 Reach milestone.
-Mark 2 progress for vow.
+Mark 2 progress for the vow.
 </aside>

 "Whisper to Karma.
 Orca on approach to Karma, kindly asking for a docking port."

 "Karma to Whisper.
 It's quite busy around here.
 We are in the  middle of harvest and our docking positions are currently overwhelmed.
-I don't think we have place for you.
+I don't think we have a place for you.
 What is the purpose of your visit?"

 "I am here on official business as a member of the Courier Guild, picking up a package from a person which should  be currently present at the location."

-Let's not tell them that' we are gonna be delivering stolen data.
+Let's not tell them that we are gonna be delivering stolen data.

 <aside>
 Compel (+shadow) [3+3=6 vs 6 | 1] weak hit.
 </aside>

 "Ok, Orca.
-We have on place for similar purposes.
+We have one place for similar purposes.
 But you'll have to pay extra for the stay, given the circumstances.
-I hope you have good budget for expenses.
+I hope you have a good budget for expenses.
 Dock at 11-0-1 and make it quick".

 <aside>
 Sacrifice resources -1